-Managing People and Projects — The Master in Organizational Leadership with a concentration in Management is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
+The Master of Arts in Organizational Leadership with a Management concentration (MLM) degree is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
 Acceptance of continuous change shifts the curve of the traditional management mindset to a growth mindset, characterized by timely, relevant, agile, adaptive, and forward-thinking leaders.